jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-3.md

 > **Recommendation: Option A.**”

-This small deliberation step unlocked better architectural alignment _without any new context_.
+This small deliberation step unlocked better architectural alignment _without the addition of any new context_.
 It simply took time to think.

 ## Takeaways

 1. **Ask for reasoning, not just answers.** Explicit reflection yields better structure.
 2. **Document the decision process.** When models articulate trade‑offs, it's easier to audit or adjust them later.
-3. **Keep humans in the loop.** BMAD's layered agent roles (PO -> Architect -> Dev) make these checks natural.
+3. **Maintain human oversight.** BMAD's layered agent roles (PO -> Architect -> Dev) make these checks natural.

 > Claude's improvement didn't come from a model upgrade.
 It came from giving it permission to think.